cliffordlab/cliffordlab.github.io/ethics.md

 (including me) have reviewed it and I’ve signed off on it.

 Most code you find online will carry a license with it.
-If it doesn’t, it probably isn’t free and you shouldn’t use it.
+If it doesn’t, it probably isn’t free, and you shouldn’t use it.
 It’s hard to cite it, but it still isn’t yours.
-Licenses vary in the extent to which you can use, copy or embed them in other code, and often their licenses require you to inherit their licenses (‘copyleft’).
+Licenses vary in the extent to which you can use, copy, or embed them in other code, and often their licenses require you to inherit their licenses (‘copyleft’).
 As Richard Stallman will tell you, ‘free’ doesn’t mean free as in beer, it means liberated, as in open to scrutiny, which is what science should be.
-You can copyright your code, and license it to third parties, retaining extensive rights for yourself and others.
+You can copyright your code and license it to third parties, retaining extensive rights for yourself and others.
 You can even patent code.

-If you work in my research group, your code will probably inherit an open source license and end up in the public domain.
-If you are unhappy with this idea, let me know up front (N.B.
-You can still patent the idea for which you have released open source code!
-If it is after you publicly released the code, then only in the US - where you have 12 months to file a provisional or full patent.).
+If you work in my research group, your code will probably inherit an open-source license and end up in the public domain.
+If you are unhappy with this idea, let me know up front.
+N.B.
+You can still patent the idea for which you have released open-source code!
+If it is after you publicly released the code, then only in the US - where you have 12 months to file a provisional or full patent.

 If you are confused about which free software license to use (and have the liberty to choose), please see this [quick look-up chart](http://en.wikipedia.org/wiki/Comparison_of_free_software_licenses).

-Generally I want to open source code.
+Generally, I want to open-source code.
 I think it’s good for everyone and certainly for scientific repeatability.
 Before posting anything though please check with me.
 Also check:

 1. Any other authors who have made ‘substantial’ [\*](#ast) contributions (materially or intellectually) to the code are happy too.
 If they are not, let me know and I’ll adjudicate a reasonable timeline for posting.
-If you are unsure of authors, please contact me.
+If you are unsure of the authors, please contact me.
 2. The code doesn’t contain any passwords or PHI (whether you introduced it or not).
-3. The code has a list of authors, dates and open bugs, limitations, and is commented at each line to show specifically what is yours and when it was done.
-Notably, each source file should contain a header indicating the author(s), license, date of publication and date of last change (and what the conceptual change was - e.g. ‘minor bug fix to stop buffer overflow in zoom’, or ‘major redesign of annotation interface to allow zooming in x and y’, etc).
+3. The code has a list of authors, dates and open bugs, limitations, and is commented at each line to show specifically what is yours, and when it was done.
+Notably, each source file should contain a header indicating the author(s), license, date of publication and date of last change, and what the conceptual change was - e.g. ‘minor bug fix to stop buffer overflow during zoom’, or ‘major redesign of annotation interface to allow zooming in x and y’, etc.
 4. A publication referring to the code is posted on the site where the code is located - probably in a readme file (so this means generally waiting until we’ve published at least one paper on the use of the code).
-5. Double check with Gari and let him know in an email that all the above steps have been done.
+5. Double check with me, and let me know in an email that all the above steps have been done.

 <a name="ast"></a>\* ‘Substantial’ is open to interpretation, but generally is along